lefherz/songs/boycott_the_binary/jailbreak.md

 dass man sich nicht gegen sie wehrt!

 go public and be great
-each identity is self-made
+Who you are is self-made
-the real you is worth the jailbreak
+real you is worth the jailbreak
 jailbreak. jailbreak.